 - 1. Water dependent structures. - 2.
 Public water supply facilities, including water supply intakes, pipes, water treatment facilities, pump stations and disinfectant stations. - 3.
 Public water and sewage treatment facilities. - 4.
 Hydroelectric facilities, including, but not limited to dams, dikes, penstocks, and powerhouses. - 5.
 Public utility lines and associated structures and facilities - 6.
 An existing solid waste facility may continue to operate. - 7.
-Individual sewage disposal systems. - 8.
-New water access structures shall not use more than 20% of the owner's contiguous shoreline, up to a maximum of 50 feet. - 9.
-New paths, walkways and patios must use pervious surfaces in accordance with the best management practices described in the NH DES Soak Up the Rain Program. - 10.
-Beaches must be flat, while other water access structures must be sloped away from the adjacent surface water and must incorporate methods for diverting surface runoff immediately upslope of the structures, such as swales and planted berms to protect the water quality. - 11.
-Beaches must be designed and constructed in a way that will not contribute sand or sediment to the adjacent surface water.
-They must be built in a "perched" position on the waterfront flat ands located entirely out of the water, and landward and above a hardened shoreline. - H. NATURAL WOODLAND BUFFER - 1.
-Where existing, a natural woodland buffer shall be maintained within 150 feet of the reference line.
-The purpose of this buffer shall be to protect the quality of public waters by minimizing erosion, preventing siltation and turbidity, stabilizing soils, preventing excess nutrients and chemical pollution, maintaining natural water temperatures, maintaining a healthy tree canopy and understory, preserving fish, bird and wildlife habitat, and respecting the overall natural condition of the protected shoreland.

-- 2. Within the natural woodland buffer of the protected shoreland under conditions defined in RSA 483-B:9, V the following prohibitions and limitations shall apply: - a.
+Solid waste facilities. - 8.
+Individual sewage disposal systems. - 9.
+There shall be no disturbance of ground cover within 20 feet of the reference line. - 10.
+New water access structures shall not use more than 20% of the owner's contiguous shoreline, up to a maximum of 50 feet. - 11.
+New paths, walkways and patios must use pervious surfaces.

+H. NATURAL WOODLAND BUFFER

+- 1. Where existing, a natural woodland buffer shall be maintained within 150 feet of the reference line.
+The purpose of this buffer shall be to protect the quality of public waters by minimizing erosion, preventing siltation and turbidity, stabilizing soils, preventing excess nutrients and chemical pollution, maintaining natural water temperatures, maintaining a healthy tree canopy and understory, preserving fish, bird and wildlife habitat, and respecting the overall natural condition of the protected shoreland. - 2.
+Within the natural woodland buffer of the protected shoreland under conditions defined in RSA 483-B:9, V the following prohibitions and limitations shall apply: - a.
 Not more than a maximum of 50 percent of the basal area of trees, and a maximum of 50 percent of the total number of saplings shall be removed for any purpose in a 20-year period.
 A healthy, well-distributed stand of trees, saplings, shrubs and ground covers and their living, undamaged root systems shall be left in place.
 Replacement planting with native or naturalized species may be permitted to maintain the 50 percent level.
 Trees, saplings, shrubs and ground covers which are removed to clear an opening for building construction, accessory structures, septic systems, roadways, pathways, and parking areas shall be excluded when computing the percentage limitations. - b.
 Dead, diseased, unsafe or fallen trees, saplings, shrubs, or ground cover may be removed.
 Their removal shall not be used in computing the percentage limitations under section 7.b.(1). - c.
-Stumps and their root systems which are located within 50 feet of the reference line shall be left intact in the ground, unless removal is specifically approved by the department through the division of water, pursuant to RSA 482-A. - d.
+Stumps and their root systems which are located within 50 feet of the reference line shall be left intact in the ground, unless removal is specifically approved by the department through the division of water, pursuant to RSA 482-A.

+- d.
 Dead and living trees that provide dens and nesting places for wildlife are encouraged to be preserved. - e.
-Planting efforts that are beneficial to wildlife are encouraged to be undertaken. - I. SUBSURFACE WASTEWATER DISPOSAL SYSTEMS - 1.
-The design and installation inspections of all individual sewage disposal systems will shall be approved and permitted by DES, including expansions and replacements. - J. EROSION AND SILTATION CONTROL - 1.
-All new structures within the protected shoreland shall be designed and constructed in accordance with rules adopted by the DES pursuant to RSA 541-A, relative to terrain alteration under RSA 485-A:17. - 2.
-New structures within the protected shoreland shall be designed and constructed to prevent the release of surface runoff across exposed mineral soils. - 3.
+Planting efforts that are beneficial to wildlife are encouraged to be undertaken.

+I. SUBSURFACE WASTEWATER DISPOSAL SYSTEMS

+1. The design and installation inspections of all individual sewage disposal systems will be approved and permitted by DES.

+J. EROSION AND SILTATION CONTROL

+- a.
+All new structures within the protected shoreland shall be designed and constructed in accordance with rules adopted by the DES pursuant to RSA 541-A, relative to terrain alteration under RSA 485-A:17. - b.
+New structures within the protected shoreland shall be designed and constructed to prevent the release of surface runoff across exposed mineral soils. - c.
 A permit pursuant to RSA 485-A:17, I shall be required for improved, developed or subdivided land within the protected shoreland whenever there is a contiguous disturbed area exceeding 50,000 square feet.

-K. MINIMUM REQUIREMENTS
+K. MINIMUM REQUIREMENTS FOR NEW LOTS